Alfresco/alfresco-sdk/README.md

 Additional documentation for Alfresco Community and Enterprise, tutorials and examples is available in the [Alfresco Docs](http://docs.alfresco.com/4.2/concepts/dev-extensions-maven-sdk-intro.html).

+Advanced sample projects are maintained by @ohej in the [Alfresco SDK Samples project](https://github.com/Alfresco/alfresco-sdk-samples/).

 Report issues (and contribute!) [here](https://github.com/Alfresco/alfresco-sdk/issues?milestone=1&state=open).
 You can also join the [Maven Alfresco list on Google Groups](https://groups.google.com/forum/#!forum/maven-alfresco).